Entitlement Programs May Ease Financial Burdens

 Eligible persons include those who are homeless or at immediate risk of becoming homeless, and those who have experienced a substantial loss of housing, food, clothing or household furnishings due to fire, flood or similar disaster.
 EA is limited to 12 months, though extensions may be granted under certain hardship circumstances.
 Contact your County Board of Social Services to apply for EA.

 Supplemental Security Income (SSI)

-The state also provides financial assistance and services to people who cannot work, due to a disability or other reason.
-People who are disabled may qualify for the federal Supplemental Security Income (SSI) program.
+The state also provides financial assistance and services to those who are 65 years and older or disabled.
 This program is also managed by the County Board of Social Services.